Rhymond/go-money/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **GoMoney** provides ability to work with [monetary value using a currency's smallest unit](https://martinfowler.com/eaaCatalog/money.html).
-Package allows you to use basic Money operations like rounding, splitting or allocating without losing a penny.
-You shouldn't use float for monetary values, since they always carry small rounding differences.
+This package provides basic and precise Money operations such as rounding, splitting and allocating.
+Monetary values should not be stored as floats due to small rounding differences.

 ```go
 package main